michaelfester/tabasco/README.md

 * Move tab to the first position
 * Move tab to the last position

-Chrome extensions currently only allow for a maximum of four shortcuts, which is why they are included in tabasco.
+Chrome extensions currently only allow for a maximum of four shortcuts, which is why they are not included in tabasco.

 You can fetch tabloid here: https://github.com/michaelfester/tabloid